GTEC-UDC/linuxcnc_testbed/docs/source/doc/03_linuxcnc/08_linuxcnc_configuration.md

 ### Halscope

-`halscope` is a graphical tool that provides an oscilloscope for HAL.
+`halscope` is a graphical tool that provides an oscilloscope for {{HAL}}.
 It allows capturing and displaying the values of pins, signals, and parameters over a period of time.
 This tool is shown in {numref}`fig:halscope`.
 The {menuselection}`File` menu allows saving the current configuration or opening a previously saved configuration.
 When `halscope` is closed, the configuration is automatically saved to the `autosave.halscope` file.

 :::{figure} images/linuxcnc/hal_oscilloscope.png
 :name: fig:halscope